 and Dr Lindley has served in this capacity ever since.

-Closely involved with the rich West Riding choral and banding tradition, Simon directs many community choir events - including major
+Closely involved with the rich West Riding choral and banding tradition, Simon regularly directs many community choir events - including major

 Come Sing and Christmas presentations in support of charitable causes.
 In addition to his work with St Peter's Singers, Simon is